-Along with the controller a "serial port data logging" program called "Dyno Monitor" is also supplied.
+Along with the controller a "serial port data logging" program is also supplied.
 This program communicates from any PC via the serial port directly to the dynamometer controller and can display and record the mode specific set point (ie. set speed or torque), dynamometer speed, torque, and dynamometer load (duty cycle).
+It may require the installation of Agilent VEE driver software, which can be downloaded for free from the appropriate Agilent website.
 The simple serial port communications protocol can also be reproduced in user defined programs for customization.